 \section{Abstract}

-Recently, representation learning over graph networks has gained popularity, with various models showing promising results.
-Despite this, several challenges persist: 1) most methods are designed for static or discrete-time dynamic graphs; 2) existing continuous-time dynamic graph algorithms focus on a single evolving perspective; and 3) many continuous-time dynamic graph approaches necessitate numerous temporal neighbors to capture long-term dependencies.
-In response, this paper introduces the Multi-Perspective Feedback-Attention Coupling (MPFA) model.
-MPFA incorporates information from both evolving and raw perspectives, efficiently learning the interleaved dynamics of observed processes.
-The evolving perspective employs temporal self-attention to distinguish continuously evolving temporal neighbors for information aggregation.
-Through dynamic updates, this perspective can capture long-term dependencies using a small number of temporal neighbors.
-Meanwhile, the raw perspective utilizes a feedback attention module with growth characteristic coefficients to aggregate raw neighborhood information.
-Experimental results on a self-organizing dataset and seven public datasets validate the efficacy and competitiveness of our proposed model.
+Representation learning over graph networks has recently gained popularity, with many models showing promising results.
+However, several challenges remain: 1) most methods are designed for static or discrete-time dynamic graphs; 2) existing continuous-time dynamic graph algorithms focus on a single evolving perspective; and 3) many continuous-time dynamic graph approaches necessitate numerous temporal neighbors to capture long-term dependencies.
+In response, this paper introduces a Multi-Perspective Feedback-Attention Coupling (MPFA) model.
+MPFA incorporates information from both evolving and original perspectives to effectively learn the complex dynamics of dynamic graph evolution processes.
+The evolving perspective considers the current state of historical interaction events of nodes and uses a temporal attention module to aggregate current state information.
+This perspective also makes it possible to capture long-term dependencies of nodes using a small number of temporal neighbors.
+Meanwhile, the original perspective utilizes a feedback attention module with growth characteristic coefficients to aggregate the original state information of node interactions.
+Experimental results on one dataset organized by ourselves and seven public datasets validate the effectiveness and competitiveness of our proposed model.